-- When you are losing weight, you will loose muscle.
+- When you are losing weight, you will lose muscle.
 Help combat this loss by including a workout regimen, with weights, that lasts 60-90 minutes, 5 days a week.

 - People who are overweight actually have more muscle than people of normal weight.
 Why?
 They need to be able to support their extra weight.

-- Fat loss is seen when you consume less calories than you burn.
+- Fat loss is seen when you consume fewer calories than you burn.

 >55 yrs men: 10-25%

 >55 yrs men: 7-18%